An0ther0ne/PyArkan/README.md

 To start press Space Bar.
 Other controll keys are simple:
-Left or A  – move left
+Left or A  â€“ move left
-Right or D – move right
+Right or D â€“ move right

 ## Requirements